|Technical Services >> Motor Vehicles >> Transportation Conformity|

 In North Carolina, the NC Department of Environment and Natural Resources, Division of Air Quality (DAQ) develops the State Implementation Plan (SIP).
-The SIP is the document that describes how North Carolina will keep the air clean enough so that we do not violate the National Ambient Air Quality Standards (NAAQS).
+The SIP is the document that describes how North Carolina will keep the air clean enough so that the state does not violate the National Ambient Air Quality Standards (NAAQS).
 In the SIP, emissions from factories, power plants, dry cleaners, bakeries, construction equipment, lawn equipment, biogenics, vehicles and other sources are estimated.
-The total for these emissions must fall below the NAAQS for certain pollutants.
 In order to assure that the standards are not violated, certain sources are limited in how much they can pollute.

 Automobiles are the largest contributor to North Carolina's air pollution.
 Although automobile technology has greatly improved over the years, the total pollution from vehicles is rising.
 More people are driving, and traveling longer distances than ever.
 As a result, our air pollution worsens and roads become more congested.

 In North Carolina, several areas must complete conformity analyses on their transportation plans because they lie within an air quality "maintenance" or "non-attainment" area.
-The seven areas are: Charlotte, Gastonia, Winston-Salem, High-Point, Greensboro, Durham-Chapel Hill-Carrboro, and Raleigh.
-The following counties have been designated as non-attainment of the new 8-hour ozone standard: Gaston, Mecklenburg, Cabarrus, Iredell (partial), Lincoln, Rowan, Union, Durham, Granville, Wake, Chatham (partial), Franklin, Johnston, Orange, Person, Haywood (partial), Swain (partial), Edgecombe, and Nash.
-Guilford, Forsyth, Davidson, and Davie counties are currently in maintenance of the old 1-hour ozone standard.
-Catawba, Guilford, and Davidson have been designated non-attainment of the new PM2.5 standard.
+The following counties have been designated as non-attainment of the 2008 8-hour ozone standard: Gaston (partial), Mecklenburg, Cabarrus (partial), Iredell (partial), Lincoln (partial), Rowan (partial), and Union (partial).
+Catawba, Guilford, and Davidson are currently in maintenance of the PM2.5 standard.
 A new analysis is required whenever the transportation plan in one of these areas adds a project, deletes a project, significantly delays or accelerates a project, or changes the project scope.
+Wake, Durham, Forsyth, and Mecklenburg Counties are in maintenance for Carbon monoxide until 2015.

 Congestion Mitigation and Air Quality Improvement Program (CMAQ)